PX4/PX4-Devguide/advanced-system-console.md

   * System console (first shell): Hardware serial port
   * Additional shells: Pixhawk on USB (e.g. lists as /dev/tty.usbmodem1 on Mac OS)

-> **Tip** USB shell: To just run a few quick commands or test an application connecting to the USB shell is sufficient. **To use it, boot the system without the microSD card inserted.** The hardware serial console is only needed for boot debugging or when USB should be used for MAVLink to connect a [GCS](qgroundcontrol-intro.md).
+> **Info** USB shell: To just run a few quick commands or test an application connecting to the USB shell is sufficient. **To use it, boot the system without the microSD card inserted.** The hardware serial console is only needed for boot debugging or when USB should be used for MAVLink to connect a [GCS](qgroundcontrol-intro.md).

 ## Snapdragon Flight: Wiring the Console